Delaware Birth Records Search

 You will also need a valid, photo ID such as: driver’s license, military ID or a passport.

-You can order three types of birth certificates in Delaware.
+You can order three types of birth certificates in the area.
 They are as follows:

 - Certified Copy - this type is an official, legal document validating your identity and you can use it for any government, military and educational purposes.